nightscout/AndroidAPS/README-Combo.md

-**This software is part of a DIY solution and is not a product.
+**This software is part of a DIY solution and is not a product, but requires YOU to read, learn and understand the system and how to use it.
-You alone are responsible for what you do with it**
+You alone are responsible for what you do with it.**

 Hardware requirements:
 - A Roche Accu-Chek Combo (any firmware, they all work)